eklspe12/General-Store-App---Javascript-Python-Fullstack-App/README.md

 ## Introduction

 This program serves as a demo app for an online store users could use to track inventory and products.
 The front-end is made with React and Formik while the back-end was made with Python, Flask, and SQL.
 Continue reading for an explanation of each page, followed by detailed explanation of each file.

 ---

+## Getting Started

+Before you start this application you will need to install a few things.
+Navigate to the root folder and run "npm install" and "pipenv install".
+When these have finished downloading, you can start the frontend by navigating to the client folder and running "npm start".
+To start the backend, open a new tab in your terminal and run "pipenv shell", followed by "python seed.py", and finally "python app.py".

+---